PaloAltoNetworks/SkilletBuilder/docs/skillet_framework.rst

     * description: short description of the skillet and any prerequisites
     * type: the type of skillet such as panos, panorama, pan_validation
     * collection: one or more tags for skillet grouping
+    * optional metadata tags

 Variables
 ~~~~~~~~~

-  Variables used in the skillet often entered as part of a web form or inherited from prior played skillets.
+  Variables used in the skillet are entered as part of a web form or inherited from prior played skillets.

   This allows the Skillet Builder to determine what variables are used within the skillet, use form validation to ensure
   proper formatting is used for each variable, and use dynamic elements such as hide/show to provide display controls.